Coral Propagation and Restoration to Aid the Recovery of Populations of Acropora Corals Throughout Florida and the U.S. Virgin Islands

 How successful has it been?

 Due to the success of this project, a guide has been produced for other similar projects in the region.
-The Caribbean Acropora Restoration Guide: Best Practices for Propagation and Population Enhancement was produced in late 2011.
+The opens in a new windowCaribbean Acropora Restoration Guideopens PDF file : Best Practices for Propagation and Population Enhancement was produced in late 2011.
 This guide was written by many of the partners on the project and shares lessons learned and best practices for the restoration of Acropora in the Caribbean.
 Some successes of the project include:

 - Approximately 50,000 coral colonies are being maintained across 16 nurseries.